umd-mith/lakeland-data-munging/README.md

 * Items and Collections can have multiple People, Places, Subjects.
 * Not all the columns are represented (just the tables).
 The expectation is that only the ones that we expect to need for the archive application will be brought forward.

+## Migration

+The data migration is achieved by running two different programs `migrate_ldt.py` and `migrate_lda.py` in sequence.
+These programs share some logic for interacting with Airtable and getting fixity and format information about files.
+These programs are simply meant to bootstrap our new database and not to be required to be run going forward.

+### migrate_ldt

+migrate_lda.py does not modify the existing LDT base and uses the following logic to read data from LDT and insert it into the new base LDA2.

+1. Clean out any existing records in LDA2
+2. Load existing People, Places, Subjects from LDT into LDA2
+3. Examine each row of LDT Folders:
+   1. Insert a row in the LDA2 Accessions table
+   2. For every value in the Linked Images column:
+       1. Locate the file on disk (s3://mith-lastclass-raw)
+       2. Calculate the SHA256 fixity
+       3. Determine the file format
+       4. Copy the file to its new storage location /mnt/data
+       5. Insert a row into the LDA2 Files table that is linked to the Accession row
+4. Examine each row of LDT Images and insert a row into LDA2 Items if it has any descriptive metadata (Image Description, Subjects, Places or People)
+5. Examine each row in LDT Items and insert a row into LDA2 Items

+### migrate_lda

+migrate_lda.py works similarly in that it reads data from LDA and adds it to LDA2.
+However it does not clean out data from LDA2 at the beginning because it is meant to augment data that has already been loaded into LDA2 by running migrate_lda.py.

+1. Loads LDA Subjects into the LDA2 Subjects and Events tables without duplicating entries
+2. Loads LDA Entities into the LDA2 People, Organizations, Familes and Places tables without duplicating entries
+3. Examine each row of the LDA Items table:
+   1. Examine each linked LDA Files row:
+     1. Use the File Path or Virtual Location to determine what Accession record to link the File to (Mary's Hard Drive, Maxine's Hard Drive, College Park Photos, ASA, or Omeka)
+     2. Locate the actual file using the first File Path, and looking for it in the MITH NAS at `projects/lakeland-digital-archive/object files/Files by Object Type`
+     3. If the File Path is not known retrieve the file using its Virtual Location (Omeka, ASA, Google Drive, GitHub, Amazon S3)
+     4. Calculate the SHA256 for the file
+     5. Determine the file format of the file
+     6. Copy the file to its new storage location /mnt/data
+     7. Insert a row into LDA2 Files that is linked to LDA2 Accessions
+  2. Collect the item's Creators, Interviewer, Interviewees, People, Subjects, Places and Organizations
+  3. Combine and normalize the LDA Object Type and Object Categories
+  4. Insert the Item and its relations into LDA2 Items

+### Migration Errors

+Any unexpected occurrences such as files that aren't able to be located, or